 Statistics on Annual Wage Changes are compiled from the Survey on Annual Wage Changes conducted by the Manpower Research and Statistics Department of the Ministry of Manpower.
-The private survey covers sector establishments each with at least 10 employees.
+The survey covers private sector establishments with at least 10 employees.
 The data collected pertain to full-time resident employees in continuous employment of at least one year.